-Septic arthritis is a destructive arthropathy caused by an intra-articular infection that usually is related with severe symptoms such as pain and decreased range of motion.
-This condition requires prompt treatment aiming to avoid permanent damage to joint, which may result in chronic deformity or mechanical arthritis.
+Septic arthritis is a destructive arthropathy caused by an intra-articular infection that is usually related to severe symptoms such as pain and decreased range of motion.
+This condition requires prompt treatment aiming to avoid permanent damage to the joint, which may result in chronic deformity or mechanical arthritis and even death 7.

-In the absence of trauma or recent instrumentation of the joint, septic arthritis is usually secondary to haematogenous seeding.
-S aureus is the most commonly isolated agent 6 as well as Streptococci spp., Pseudomonas, Escherichia coli, and Serratus 10.
+In the absence of trauma or recent instrumentation of the joint, septic arthritis is usually secondary to hematogenous seeding.
+Staphylococcus aureus is the most commonly isolated agent 6 as well as Streptococci spp., Pseudomonas, Escherichia coli, and Serratus 10.